 The idea that a baby's saliva can trigger changes in breastmilk was popularized in 2015 and several mothers have posted viral images and claims similar to the above, but even scientists who study breastmilk say the idea that baby saliva changes breastmilk is still a hypothesis or a scientific work in progress.
 There's a lot of good science backing this up, but it can't be used to back up this claim.

-Just last month, a study was published in the journal Breastfeeding Medicine which found that green breast milk can be caused by maternal ingestion of blue-green algae pills, a common supplement taken by many vegans and vegetarians.
-And sometimes breastmilk looks blue when it's actually just thinner, perhaps because it was pumped earlier in a session or at a different time of day.
+Just months before this photo went viral a study was published in the journal Breastfeeding Medicine which found that green breast milk can be caused by maternal ingestion of blue-green algae pills, a common supplement taken by many vegans and vegetarians.
+And sometimes breastmilk looks blue when it's actually just thinner (as explained above), perhaps because it was pumped earlier in a session or at a different time of day.

 She may be certain that her child's shots triggered the change in breastmilk, but there's just not enough science to back that up and plenty of other reasons why this could have happened.
 It's important for mothers who are seeing this viral image to know that.